DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/4_ef.md

 {{% /notice %}}

-In this quickstart you will move configuration and other temporary data into a database using Entity Framework.
 In the previous quickstarts, you configured clients and scopes with code.
 IdentityServer loaded this configuration data into memory on startup.
 Modifying the configuration required a restart.
 IdentityServer also generates temporary data, such as authorization codes, consent choices, and refresh tokens.
 Up to this point in the quickstarts, this data was also stored in memory.

 To move this data into a database that is persistent between restarts and across multiple IdentityServer instances, you will use the